rocky-linux/documentation/en/rocky/8/guides/rocky_to_wsl_howto.md

 ```bash
 $ sudo rinse --arch amd64 --directory ./rocky_rc --distribution rocky-8
 ```
-11. After the script completes downloading and extracting all the packages, you will have a full RL file system in the directory you created.
+11. After the script completes downloading and extracting all the packages, you will have a full Rocky Linux file system in the directory you created.
 Now it's time to package it to pass it to Windows for importing into a new WSL distro.
-Use this command, creating the tar file in a Windows folder (starting with `/mnt/c/` or similar to have it readily available for the next step)
+Use this command, creating the tar file in a Windows folder (starting with `/mnt/c/` or similar to have it readily available for the next step).
 ```bash
 $ sudo tar --numeric-owner -c -C ./rocky_rc . -f <path to new tar file>
 ```
-12. Close your WSL session with Ctrl+D or by typing `exit`
+12. Close your WSL session with Ctrl+D or by typing `exit`.
 13. Open a PowerShell prompt (does not need to be admin), and create a folder to hold your new RL distro.
-14. Import the tar file with this command
+14. Import the tar file with this command:
 ```PowerShell
 wsl --import rocky_rc <path to folder from step 13> <path to tar file>
 ```
-15. In the PowerShell prompt, launch your new distro with
+15. In the PowerShell prompt, launch your new distro with:
 ```PowerShell
 wsl -d rocky_rc
 ```
 16. You are now root in your new RL distro.
-Run these commands to finish setting everything up
+Run these commands to finish setting everything up:
 ```bash
 yum update
 yum reinstall passwd sudo cracklib-dicts -y